Vilvaprasad/angular-starter/README.md

 [TypeScript](http://typescriptlang.org)

-The app boilerplate for this aoo is forked from angular-starter project.
+The app boilerplate for this app is forked from angular-starter project.
 The readme for this is appended below the task lists.

-You will need to Please fork this repository then commit changes for the following issues and new features.
+You will need to fork this repository then commit changes for the following issues and new features.
 Most of the code you will need to edit is within `src/app/users` folder.

-To run the client in development mode you will need to do a packahe install `npm install` then enter `npm start`.
+To run the client in development mode you will need to do a package install `npm install` then enter `npm start`.

 ## Simple Mock API Server
 In order to complete the tasks you will need a mock API server to be running so that the client can communicate with the API.